Orang Seletar: Religion

 Although the Seletar people are very close to the Malay language, they have remained animists up to the 1980s.

 The missionary activities of the Malaysian authorities from the Department of Islamic Development Malaysia were not active in those days, and the Seletar people themselves do not really perceive the basic principles of Islam.
 The postulates of religion offered by the Malay people looked too abstract for them.
 For these sea nomads, these are just texts that are separated from real life.
 The Muslim religion does not have meaning and practical functions for them.
 The concept of the only God is too inaccessible, and, unlike the spirits of nature, can not affect specific events.

-As before, the Seletar people worship the numerous spirits (hantu) that they believe are inhabited everywhere: they live on trees, under water, in rocks, in caves, in the air and so forth.
+As before, the Seletar people worship the numerous spirits (mambang) that they believe are inhabited everywhere: they live on trees, under water, in rocks, in caves, in the air and so forth.
 At the conviction of the Seletar people, when not respecting the environment; that is the abode of spirits, mishaps like illnesses, conflicts and death will occur.
 The only way to treat them is through exorcism and appeasement of the spirits.
 Deaths and illnesses of the Seletar people are connected with the land.
 They would go to the shore to cure a patient or to bury the dead.

 The situation has changed in the 1980s, when the Malaysian government began to work to strengthen the country's position on Islam.
 Muslim missionaries engaged in the conversion of Islam to the pagan indigenous Orang Asli peoples of the country.
 In 1997, according to JHEOA statistics, there were already 240 Muslim on the territory of the state of Johor.
 That is about a quarter of the Seletar people's population.
 According to Joshua Project, 5% of the Seletar people are Christians.

 Due to the fact that the majority of the Seletar people are not Muslims and still practice animism, they are not perceived by society as Malay.